 You may also need to complete registration with the DC Department of Consumer and Regulatory Affairs at dcra.dc.gov.

 File your food handler permit application with the Washington city clerk or licensing department.
-Many District of Columbia municipalities now accept online applications.
+Many District of Columbia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $14–$70 (typical range for Washington).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 days in Washington.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Food Handler Permit holders in District of Columbia are required to carry proper business insurance.
 Compare quotes from top providers.